kdmccormick/tutor-contrib-kdmccormick/README.rst

 License
 *******

-This software is licensed under the terms of the AGPLv3.
+This software is licensed under the terms of the Apache License 2.0